pygame-community/warelib/README.md

-# pygameware
+# warelib

-A helper library for creating interfaces and running collaboratively developed WarioWare like pygame-ce games.
+A helper library for creating interfaces to run collaboratively developed WarioWare like pygame-ce games.